boutproject/boutproject.github.io/documentation/workshop2020.markdown

 Registration is open until the 11 June 2020.

-For more information, or to register, please contact Brendan Shanahan (brendan.shanahan@ipp.mpg.de)
+To register, please contact Brendan Shanahan (brendan.shanahan@ipp.mpg.de)

 **There is no registration fee**